1. Do I need a visa?

 Please submit your application for a Schengen Visa to the representative of the country which - considering the main purpose of your intended stay - is your main destination.
 You may find an overview of all missions accredited to Singapore here: Overseas missions in Singapore

-If you reside in Singapore and your main destination is Germany or Portugal you have to submit your visa application at the Visa Application Centre which is operated by VFS Global and located at 79 Anson Road #15-02.
+If you reside in Singapore and your main destination is Germany you have to submit your visa application at the Visa Application Centre which is operated by VFS Global and located at 79 Anson Road #15-02.
 Visa applicants must apply for appointments directly with VFS Global and submit the visa application at the Visa Application Centre: www.vfsglobal.com/germany/Singapore

 The Visa Application Centre will charge a service fee.